ibmresilient/resilient-community-apps/res_qraw_mitre/README.md

 The workflow first call "QRadar Advisor Map Rule" function to map the rule to MITRE ATT&CK tactic.

-In this example, QRadar Advisor maps the rule "RF Risklist Source Log" into a MITRE ATT&CK tactic called "Initial Access".
+In this example, QRadar Advisor maps the rule "EC: Personal Data Transferred to Third Countries/Regions" into a MITRE ATT&CK tactic called "Initial Access".

 With this tactic information, the workflow makes a second call to the MITRE integration function,